 For a ship to move through ice, the hull design has to break ice, move it aside without damaging the hull, and overcome hull ice friction.
 The hull along the waterline faces large amounts of friction and extreme impact.
 The area of the waterline depends on ice thickness, hull form, and ship speed, in order for there to be no damage sustained.

-Back in the day, there was no paint coating system or prevention tactics in place for protecting hulls from very low temperatures right up to the 1970s.
+Back in the day, there was no paint coating system / Marine Coating or prevention tactics in place for protecting hulls from very low temperatures right up to the 1970s.
 Ship owners either did not coat ice breakers at all or coated them for temporary corrosion protection, which didn’t do much.
 Only because the paint wore off within a few days or weeks.

 Quality paint coatings guard against rusting and any other elements.
 Correct installation of electrical equipment eliminates stray currents throughout the ship.
 Harder materials better withstand cavitation.
 Materials such as stainless steel are generally resistant to pitting.